By: Jeremy Neisser

 Finally, don't worry Don't be concerned about things beyond your control, such as the weather, and don't lose sleep over workouts you weren't able to complete during your training.
 You've done everything you could up to this point, and attempting to squeeze in a few more workouts before race day won't help you achieve anything.

 Relax, focus on your race, and trust in yourself that you've done your best.
+Often times, tapering is only reserved for longer races and shorter races have rest days.

 Frequently Asked Questions: